Th3RoadNotTaken/FirstActionGame/README.md

   - Disabling and enabling collision based on animation timing (Anim Notifies).

 * Animation -
-  - Animation instances, animation blueprints, montages, notifies, and timelines.
+  - Animation instances, animation blueprints, montages, notifies, and timelines for the character and enemies

 * Artificial intelligence (AI) -
   - Used AIControllers and Nav Mesh Bound Volumes to create intelligent enemies.